AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 Deployment

--  Deployed anywhere within your datacenter.
+-  Deployed as virtual appliance anywhere within your datacenter.
 No need to touch network infrastructure.

 -  No additional public IP address needed.